IAKOBVS/jstring/README.md

 https://github.com/IAKOBVS/rarebyte

 ## Disclaimer:

 Some of the code are licensed under LGPL.
 You can define JSTR\_USE\_LGPL as 0 to exclude them. jstr\_ty, jstrl\_ty, and jarr\_ty must be initialized with zeros.

+Do not pass a string with embedded NULs to a function that takes a char \*. char \* implies no embedded NULs.
+Use ones which takes a void \*.

 ```
 jstr_ty j = JSTR_INIT;